GeneralElectric/grunt-dep-serve/README.md

 ### Why do we need this?

-Paths to a project's Bower dependencies differ depending on whether you are in the project itself (dependencies in a Bower managed directory in the project, e.g. /bower_components) vs. using the project 'downstream' (dependencies are siblings of the project).
-Ideally we want to be able to 'run' our project both on its own and downstream as a dependency without a lot of magic.
+Paths to a project's Bower dependencies differ depending on whether you are in the project itself vs. using the project 'downstream'.
+From the project repo, dependencies are in a Bower managed directory in the project, e.g. /bower_components.

-For the 'downstream' case where all dependencies are siblings, we need relative paths to start with `../`, which is the correct relative path for the 'downstream' case and doesn't hard code the name of the Bower managed directory.
-For the case of developing in a given repo, we also need to specify `includePaths: ['bower_components/*']` in the 'sass' task to pin the relative root directory to one-level deep inside 'bower_components' and thus enable the project's `../` paths to resolve when building the project itself.

-Bower manages dependencies in a flat structure, so when consumed downstream a component can assume all its dependencies are flat siblings of it.
-Making this assumption works great and means that it can be agnostic of the name of the directory used by bower to install dependencies
-(defaults to 'bower_components' but can be configured by a developer).

-However, when run locally as part of test fixtures or examples in the component's repo itself, however, the component's dependencies are not siblings.
-For the purposes of running locally, then, this task copies external dependencies (from bower) and component html + css into a 'build-local' directory so the component can be used in local tests, examples, etc.
+When the project is consumed downstream, its dependencies are siblings of itself inside the consuming project's Bower managed directory.
+We need dependency paths to resolve no matter if the project runs from its own repo or downstream as part of another project.

+Paths to dependencies should _assume dependency projects are siblings_ and thus have relative paths starting with `../` to pop up into the bower directory and find the sibling dependencies.
+When running from the repo itself these paths will 404 since dependencies in that case are not siblings.  `grunt depserve` starts an instance of [http-server](https://github.com/nodeapps/http-server) with the `--proxy` option set to retry potential 404s using the dependencies directory (e.g. bower_components) as a root so the paths resolve correctly.
+You can do something similar with most http servers.

 ###Usage